 We are pretty darn lucky in Colorado.
 Backpacking trip options to last a lifetime.
 Rivers to go rafting.
-Places to climb from cragging to mountaineering and awesome places to ski or snowshoe.
+Places to climb from cragging to mountaineering and excellent places to ski or snowshoe.

 Among the many things Coloradoans can enjoy is a trip to a backcountry hut nestled in the Colorado mountains.

 Winter camping can be fun, but there is something about a hut trip.
-Besides being very social, the huts offer a way for a person who normally could not enjoy the winter backcountry for more than a day to really get out there.
+Besides being very social, the huts offer a way for a person who generally could not enjoy the winter backcountry for more than a day to get out there.

-Or, as my friend Terry put it “The backcountry person in you love the location and the skiing…the Italian in you loves the cooking and food!”
+Or, as my friend Terry put it “The backcountry person in you loves the location and the skiing…the Italian in you loves the cooking and food!”

 But the actual logistics of a 10th Mountain hut trip can be intimidating if you have never done one.

 What do I bring?
 What amenities are available?
 How do I sign up for the trip?
 Heck, where do I go to the bathroom? 🙂

 All common questions that most of us (myself included!) have learned through trial and error.

 This article will hopefully make preparing for a 10th mountain hut trip a little easier.

 Happy Snowy Trails!